-- Students are expected to be polite and respectful of the instructor and other students through any communication and activities. - All assignments are due in a timely fashion.
-Work can be completed up to a week late for up to 70% credit. - If a student is to miss an exam or quiz, it must be taken ahead of time for full credit. - When in doubt communicate!
+- Students are expected to be polite and respectful of the instructor, other students, and any guests in our class.
+Earbuds are expected to be out of ears, phones on silent. - Lecture outlines are available from the course shell.
+The outlines can be used to guide you in the understanding of material and are useful in notetaking. - All assignments are due in a timely fashion.
+Each week an assignment is not turned in, 10% of the total score is lost. - If a student is to miss an exam or quiz, it must be taken ahead of time for full credit. - When in doubt communicate!
 Email and office hours are the easiest ways to let your instructor know of any issues or emergencies that arise.